 - birth or adoption of a child

-- loss of other coverage, such as through a spouse’s employer; or loss of eligibility for Medicaid or CHIP
+- loss of other coverage, such as through a spouse’s employer

-In addition, the IRS allows an employee to change coverage mid-year if his/her spouse’s Open Enrollment includes new coverage options not previously available.
+In addition, the IRS allows you to change coverage mid-year if your spouse’s Open Enrollment includes new coverage options not previously available.

-Notify HR Shared Services within 31 days of the event in order to make the change.
-Supporting documentation will be required, and if approved, the change will be effective as of the date of the qualifying change in status.
-If you do not report this change in status within 31 days of the event, you will not be able to change your coverage until the next annual Open Enrollment period.
+Please notify HR Shared Services within 31* days of the event in order to make the change.
+Supporting documentation will be required, and if approved, the change will be effective as of the date of the qualified change in status.
+If you do not report this change in status within 31* days of the event, you will not be able to change your coverage until the next annual Open Enrollment period.
 If you have any questions on this, contact the HR Shared Services team with questions to see if a change is allowed.